 Do note though that the building receives only a water based red cedar finish at the factory.
 While this will be sufficient to protect the timbers up to the point of delivery, you'll need to apply a final decorative/preservative finish as soon as possible after that.
 The manufacturer offers a ten year guarantee against timber rot, decay and insect infestation and to take advantage of this it is necessary to treat the building annually with a good quality preservative.
 Whether in the real world it's strictly necessary to apply an annual preservative finish is, we'd suggest, open to debate - but there you go.
 What's not in doubt is that a decorative/preservative finish will need to be applied as soon as you receive your Vista to preserve the timber and its appearance.
 This should be done before the summerhouse is assembled to enable you to reach all the areas, including those that will be difficult to reach once the building is up.
 Pay particular attention to the underside of the floor.
 It's also a good idea with a tongue and groove design to turn the panels upside down while applying the preservative.
 This makes sure it runs properly into the joins in the wood.

 The need to apply such a finish is common with most outdoor wooden buildings so it's not really an issue.
-Occasionally however you'll find a summerhouse which has been pressure treated, the Arlington for example, and this does tend to remove the need to apply a further preservative.
-But even with a pressure treated building you'll still probably want to apply a decorative finish to prevent the timbers taking on a worn and weathered look so it's arguable just how much of an advantage pressure treatment actually is.
+Although you'll occasionally find a summerhouse which has been pressure treated (which tends to remove the need to apply a further preservative), you'll still probably want to apply a decorative finish to prevent the timbers taking on a worn and weathered look so it's arguable just how much of an advantage pressure treatment actually is.

 The building will be delivered flat packed with full instructions for DIY assembly and we don't really see that you'll have much of an issue putting it together with some basic DIY tools and an adult assistant.
 A couple of points arising out of customer feedback.
 In at least some cases, nails have been supplied for fixing the panels of the Vista together.
 These will do the job but we always feel that screws give a tighter, more professional finish.
 If you do find your summerhouse arrives supplied with nails we think it's worthwhile spending a few pounds on replacing these with screws.
 You may also have to pre-drill the screw holes but we think it's well worth the effort.
 Also, we've seen comments to the effect that the windows would benefit from some wooden beading which isn't supplied as standard.
 You can purchase a silicone sealant kit for the windows but we agree that beading makes for a nice neat finish around the glass.
 Again, it wouldn't be a big job to add some fine wooden beading which you'd be able to get your hands on at any DIY store if you're that way inclined.
 Note though that you'll still have to seal the windows to get the benefit of the 10 year guarantee.